ros2/design/articles/external_qos_file.md

 Using yaml sounds preferred.
 libyaml is already a dependency of `rcl`, and the proposed format can be easily merged with the existing parameter file format if that's desired in the future.

+Though through the document examples were showed both in XML and YAML, supporting both doesn't sound like a good idea.

 ## Explicitly allowing external configurability in entities